openstack/manila/doc/source/contributor/driver_requirements.rst

 continuously for each patch submitted to OpenStack gerrit.
 This allows for better QA and quicker response and notification for driver vendors when a patch submitted affects an existing driver.
-The CI system must run all applicable tempest tests, test all patches Jenkins has posted +1 and post its test results.
+The CI system must run all applicable tempest tests, test all patches Zuul has posted +1 and post its test results.

 .. note:: for more information please see http://docs.openstack.org/infra/system-config/third_party.html